 Treatment for Addiction and Relationship Abuse

 Women from abusive relationships who are struggling with addiction often require treatment to deal with both issues.
-The new women’s trauma program here at Evolve Indy in Indiana is geared towards addressing relationship abuse and helping victims to both stop the cycle of abuse and kick their addiction.
+The new women’s trauma program here at Evolve Indy in Indiana is geared towards addressing relationship abuse and helping victims to both stops the cycle of abuse and kick their addiction.

 This program is designed to help women battling abuse and addiction challenge their negative thought patterns, confront their self-sabotaging habits and eventually go on to rediscover their self-worth and self-love.